 Gingivitis is the early detectable stage of periodontal disease.
 A buildup of plaque and tartar allows bacteria to grow on the surfaces of the teeth.
 Additionally, gingivitis raises the risk of developing a more serious condition called periodontal disease, while also putting patients at risk of heart disease, diabetes, pneumonia, cancer, or osteoporosis.

-However, through practicing excellent dental hygiene in Lake County, you can treat gingivitis or minimize the damage before it develops into periodontal disease.
+However, through practicing excellent dental hygiene, you can treat gingivitis or minimize the damage before it develops into periodontal disease.

 Early Signs of Gingivitis Disease